ecmwf/kronos/README.rst

   > kronos-run-collect <path-to-output-dir>

-  The tarball will be placed into <path-to-output-dir>
+  The tarball with the relevant data will be placed into <path-to-output-dir>